-The following general information covers basic starting and stopping your outboard engine(s).
-Read and understand all information on remote controls, fueling and operational procedures.
+The following general information covers starting and stopping your engine.
+Read and understand all previous information on remote controls, fueling and operational procedures.
 Pay particular attention to all labels.
-Refer to the outboard engine owner's manual for in-depth propulsion system starting information.
+Refer to the engine owner's manual for in depth propulsion system information.